 But as much as these multiple factors contributed to Jaguar’s structural vulnerabilities, external pressures played perhaps a greater role, particularly the 1987 US recession which had such a catastrophic effect upon their finances, leaving them vulnerable to multinational predators.

 The pressure on Egan to get the car to market was immense – from within BL, from Jaguar themselves and from the UK media, and a case can be made in retrospect for him to have delayed further.
-But it’s difficult to see how he could have justified it to a press who previously had accorded him messianic status and jittery shareholders who wanted a quick return.
+But it’s difficult to see how he could have justified it to a press-corps who previously had accorded him messianic status and jittery shareholders who wanted a quick return.

 Very little was made to go a long way, and tremendous credit is due to the doggedness of Egan’s leadership.
-But it is Bob Knight and Jim Randle’s immense contributions that truly stand out.
+But it is Bob Knight and Jim Randle’s immense contributions which truly stand out.
 Without their efforts XJ40 would undoubtedly have remained a tantalising what might have been.